top of page

 KAP intake with Journey Clinical: $362 (includes intake appointment plus ketamine for two dosing sessions)

-KAP follow-up with Journey Clinical: $358 (covers the cost of the follow-up appointment plus ketamine for up to six dosing sessions)
+KAP follow-up with Journey Clinical: $358 (includes follow-up appointment plus ketamine for up to six dosing sessions)

 Find more information about Journey Clinical's costs and insurance coverage here.